Ching0810/Ching0810/README.md

 - 👋 Hi, I’m @Ching0810
-- 👀 I’m interested in ...
+- 📫 My email address: neinchin123@gmail.com, please feel free if you would like to contact me :)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning skill including:
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+  - JavaScript
+  - CSS, SCSS, HTML
+  - Node.js
+  - Express
+  - React

 <!---
 Ching0810/Ching0810 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.